Swipr/Movie_Website/README.md

 ## Description
 &nbsp;

+You will write server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
+You will then use your code to generate a static web page allowing visitors to browse their movies and watch the trailers.

 A python program that generate a movie trailer site using the TMDb API.

 This is project 1 of the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) course.

 &nbsp;